Chapter 21:

 “Planned obsolescence isn’t the crime, here.
 It's these savings!”
 I could hear her distant voice crying in the store, directly addressing me.

-The problem with the Phyll-o-Buster was that even though it helped clean the house, occasionally, it became corrupted and instead wasted time talking about anything and everything Esserian politics.
-I’d gone through three already and found the best thing to do was simply toss it into the extra-dimensional bin.
+The problem with the Phyll-o-Buster was that, though it helped clean the house, it became corrupted and instead wasted time talking about anything and everything Esserian politics.
+I’d gone through three already and found the best thing to do was toss it into the extra-dimensional bin.

 “Damn, going to need to buy another.
 Or I guess I could just learn the spell.
 Nah, I’m not going to do that.
 Anyways, sorry Sharzin, I interrupted—Sharzin?”

-She was gone.
-I mean, of course she was.
-That was her shtick after all.
+And she's gone.
+I mean, of course she is, that's her shtick after all.

 “How does this work?”
 Rionriv demanded as she discovered the knob that switched the world image beyond my window.